kparc/kcc/README.md

 **Practice:**

 As you would expect, `+x flip` easily transposes rectangular matrices, too.
-Lets pass something less obvious to it and try to follow the  logic:
+Try to pass something less obvious to it, and see if you can follow its logic:

 ```q
  mat:(1 2 3 4;6 7 8 9)     /a rectangular matrix